Johnsoct/fsd/src/docs/apis.md

 The battery life would be **3.7 hours** simple performing a GET request every 5 minutes with a 30 second timeout.

-## Examples of protocol usage
+## Talking to servers via short/long-polling, web-sockets, and SSE

-API protocal design example
+Examples of use cases for different methods of communication with a server

 | Request | Mobile | Desktop | function |
 |--|--|--|--|